-- Put your rubbish in the bin or take it away with you. - Drivers keep to the main entry and exit roads. - Walkers and cyclists keep to designated roads and tracks. - All cultural items and wildlife are protected. - Pets are not permitted in this Park. - Nets, traps and firearms are not permitted. - Use only the gas barbecues provided - light no other fires. - Camping is not permitted. - Check that your vehicle is not transporting pests like weeds and Cane Toads.
+- Put your rubbish in the bin or take it away with you. - Drivers keep to the main entry and exit roads. - Walkers and cyclists keep to designated roads and tracks. - All cultural items and wildlife are protected. - Drones are not permitted in this - Pets permitted on walking paths and carpark only. - Nets, traps and firearms are not permitted. - Use only the gas barbecues provided - light no other fires. - Camping is not permitted. - Check that your vehicle is not transporting pests like weeds and Cane Toads.